shettyg/ovn-docker/README.md

 Installing Neutron client for OVN
 ---------------------------------
 OVN integration with containers uses OpenStack network APIs.
 On each host where you plan to run your containers, install python-neutronclient.
-You can install it from source with:
+For e.g., on a Ubuntu 14.04 system, you can install it from source with:

 ```
 git clone https://github.com/openstack/python-neutronclient.git
 cd python-neutronclient
+easy_install -U pip
+apt-get install python-dev
+pip install -r requirements.txt
 python setup.py install
 ```